Expert medical and surgical care in Thailand

 TAVR Cost in Thailand

-Average Cost of TAVR in Thailand
+Average Cost of TAVR

 TAVR in Thailand typically costs between $25,000 and $45,000, depending on the valve device, access route, and hospital.
-The valve itself accounts for a large portion of the total — these are premium medical devices from Edwards or Medtronic, priced at international levels.
+The valve itself accounts for a large portion of the total; these are premium medical devices from Edwards or Medtronic, priced at international levels.
 Hospital fees, the heart team, and ICU stay make up the rest.

 Cost Breakdown